assimilate-dev/irc/README.md

 # irc.assimilate.dev
 The IRC server is setup and running.
 Big thanks to the guide at [JamieWeb](https://www.jamieweb.net/blog/inspircd-linux-guide/).
 As usual, there were slight differences which made things difficult.
 I'll do my best to call those out below.

+If you see any differences or updates that I need to make please feel free to submit a pull request on the README.

 ## Amazon Lightsail